gosub-com/Zurfur/README.md

 **TBD:** Differentiate an enum having only scalar values vs one with flags?
 The one with flags allows `|` and `&`, etc but the other doesn't.

-## Casting

-A cast is used when a type conversion should be explicit, including conversion from a base class to a derived class, conversion between pointer types, and conversion of integer types that may lose precision.

-There are two different syntaxes, one for base class and precison conversions `cast type(expression)`, for example `cast int(myFloat)`.
-The second form is only for pointers `cast(type)expression` and is designed to look like the old style C pointer casts, for example `cast(*int)myVoidPointer`.
-Pointers can only be used in an unsafe context, but a pointer cast would be considered very very unsafe.

-    @a = cast int(a+myFloat)    // Cast (a+myFloat) from float to int
-    @b = cast(*int)myFloatPtr   // Cast myFloatPtr to *int

-A constructor can be used to convert types that don't lose precision, like `byte` to `int`, but a cast must be used to convert `int` to `byte` because precision can be lost.
-In the definitions below, we want an error if MyIntFunc() should ever return a float.

-    // Field definitions
-    @a int = MyByteFunc()            // Ok, no loss of precision
-    @b int = MyIntFunc()             // Ok, but fails if MyIntFunc returns a float
-    @c int = MyFloatFunc()           // Fail, constructor won't risk losing precision
-    @d int = cast int(MyFloatFunc()) // Ok, explicit cast

-Pointer casts never throw an exception.
-Zurfur numeric conversions never thow exceptions, nor should user defined casts.
-Conversion from base class to derived class might throw an exception.

-**TBD**: I'm considering adding a cast operator:
-    @a = #int(a+myFloat)         // Cast (a+myFloat) from float to int
-    @b = #(*int)myFloatPtr       // Cast myFloatPtr to *int
-    @c int = #int(MyFloatFunc())     // Ok, explicit cast

 ## Interfaces